How to Manage Stress to Protect your Immune System

 Have some 'me time' to wind down, you need to take time out for yourself.
 Try soaking in a warm aromatic bubble bath.

 Stress can cause sleep to be a problem and lack of sleep can make you feel more stressed and affect your immune system so it is vital that you get enough sleep.
-If you are struggling then you can get your FREE guide at the bottom of the page.
+If you are struggling then you can get your FREE better sleep guide here.

 Try alternative therapies such as :